Heidi's Children: Plot

 Heidi is happily married to Peter and expecting her first child.
 Her friend from school, Jeanne-Marie (Jamy) is still teaching at the local school and living with them in the doctor's house in Dorfli.
 A letter from Jamy's younger sister, Marta, prompts her to ask Heidi if the young girl can stay with them.
 Her parents are struggling to cope with her emotional outbursts, which have increased in frequency and severity since the death of Marta and Jamy's grandmother, and Jamy feels that if anyone can help her, it will be Heidi.

 Heidi, of course, agrees and Marta travels to Dorfli.
 A fearful, timid child, Marta struggles to fit into the simple Swiss peasant lifestyle.
 She is afraid of the stern Alm-Uncle but slowly grows to love him as he helps her with her studies.
 The Uncle is getting older and begins to fade.
 He speaks sometimes of his former life, but many mysteries still surround his past, particularly with regards the identity of his wife, Heidi's grandmother.

 As the strawberries blossom, Heidi gives birth to not just one child, but twins - a boy and girl that are named Tobias and Marta, at the grandfather's suggestion.
 Tobi and Martali are doted on by everyone, including Marta.

 Marta learns many lessons while in Dorfli.
 On one memorable occasion, she goes strawberry picking with some girls from school.
 Heidi tells her to copy the others, as she was worried she would not know what to do.
 The Uncle misses Marta and when Heidi tells him she has gone strawberry picking, he looks forward to the taste of the sweet berries.
 When Marta has still not returned home by nightfall, everyone is getting worried.
 She turns up happily some time later, having gone down to Maienfield with the others to sell her berries.
 The Uncle is furious and angrily tells Marta she is just like her grandmother, obsessed with money.
 He tells Marta to bite the coin and see if it tastes as sweet as the berries.

 The Uncle sadly dies not long after this.
-At the time of his passing, Marta is in the garden with the babies and imagines that she can see a great hand reaching down from the sky.
+At the time of his death, Marta is in the garden with the babies and imagines that she can see a great hand reaching down from the sky.
 Heidi gives her a small package that has been left for her by the Uncle, but when Marta opens it, the package is empty.
 Her faith is completely shaken and her behaviour starts to revert.
 Things are not improved by a visit from Marta and Jamy's parents.
 Marta is terrified they have come to take her home.